pandoc/lua-filters/lilypond/README.md

 `lilypond-image-inline` class, and those generated from code blocks with the `lilypond-image-standalone` class.

-See [ROADMAP.md](ROADMAP.md) for some planned additional bells and whistles.
+See the [ROADMAP](ROADMAP.md) for some planned additional bells and whistles.

 ## Requirements
 The `lilypond` executable must be installed to a location on